 Do it yourself electrical repair is not always a good idea.

 Electricity is not a hobby.
 In order to be a qualified electrical installer it takes many years of training.
-If you're not 100% sure how to diagnose and repair your electrical systems and you're not up on the latest safety codes, do not attempt it.
-You could be doing more harm that good.
-Call Westridge Electric to take care of your electrical needs in your home or office.
+If you're not 100% sure how to diagnose and repair your electrical systems and you are not knowledgable on the latest safety codes, do not attempt it.
+You could be doing more harm than good.
+Call Westridge Electric to take care of the electrical needs in your home or office.
 We will keep you safe and up to date.

 Electrical permits are not necessary.

 In Alberta, permits are required by law.
-You can get a home owner's permit yourself for your primary residence and do the work yourself, or you need a company that employs a master electrician to get a permit for you.
+You can get a homeowner's permit yourself for your primary residence and do the work yourself, or you will need a company that employs a master electrician to get a permit and do the work for you.
 If a company or person is not capable of obtaining an electrical permit for you, it is not legal for them to do your work.
 Westridge Electric employs 3 master electricians to ensure we have knowledgeable staff and to keep up with the changing industry.